 Creating a multi-GPU cluster was not on my list.
 Yet still I wanted to have room for improvements.
 So I took 2-GPUs barebone from Tim's templates as a base for my workstation and adjusted it a bit to match what I could find on the local market.
 Here is my final list of components:

 - GPU: Gigabyte GeForce RTX 3070 8Gb Aorus Master

 - Matherboard: MSI x470 Gaming Plus

 - RAM: G.Skill Ripjaws V Series 32Gb (2 x 16Gb)

 - Storage: Samsung 970 Evo 500Gb M.2-2280 NVME

 - Cooling: Cooler Master Hyper 212 Black Edition

 - PC Case: NZXT H510

 - Wireless Adapter: TP-Link Archer T2U Plus

-The same list on PCPartsPicker can be found here.
+The same list can be found on PCPartsPicker.